Core Strokes® and Attachment Trauma

 Over time, the body learns implicit conclusions:

-• Closeness may not be safe.
+• closeness may not be safe,

-• Intensity may not be supported.
+• intensity may not be supported,

-• Autonomy may threaten connection.
+• autonomy may threaten connection.

-These conclusions are not cognitive decisions.
+These are not merely cognitive beliefs.

-They are embodied adaptations.
+They are embodied developmental adaptations.

 They influence:

-• how breath responds to contact
+• how breath responds to contact,

-• how fascia organizes around proximity
+• how fascia organizes around proximity,

-• how intensity is tolerated in relationship
+• how intensity is tolerated in relationship,

 Attachment as Developmental Capacity